HackerHansen/1v1.YEET-v1/README.md

 ### Current Status: Working (last checked November 30th, 2020)

-### Note: This has only been tested on Windows 10 64-bit but may work on other versions of Windows, and possibly Mac as well.
+### Note: This has only been tested on Windows 10 64-bit but may work on other versions of Windows.
+Support for other operating systems is not planned.
 This has also only been tested on Firefox.
 Also, having Badlion Client installed will cause Cheat Engine to not work.

 ## INSTRUCTIONS: